srolel/message-rpc/README.md

 const eventingRPC = new MessageRPC<Eventing>({
   // Can implement any methods during instantiation or later (or never!) response5xx(reason: string): void {
-    console.log(`Worker ${this.id} returned a 5xx response: ${reason}`);
+    // context has an id property with a worker's id (or undefined if it's the master node) console.log(`Worker ${this.id} returned a 5xx response: ${reason}`);
   },
 });